jgschis/BasicPlusParser/README.md

 This is a parser for the Basic + language (of Open Insight).
 The parser creates a syntax tree out of a file of Basic + source code.
-The parser is also capable of detecting unreachable code and unassigned variables.+
+The parser is also capable of detecting unreachable code and unassigned variables.

 ``` csharp